vollov/mlog-amd/readme.md

 TAD-3 add test driver.

 ##sprint 3 v0.0.3
-TAD-4 create a memory model (Trip) and test it
+TAD-4 create a memory model (Trip) and test it.
-TAD-5 create a memory collection and test it.
+TAD-5 create a trip item view and test it.
 TAD-6 create a item view and test it.
 TAD-5 create a collection view and test it.